Sodium perborate: Safety

-In the European Union, sodium perborate, like most perborates, was classified as "carcinogenic, mutagenic, or toxic for reproduction" (CMR), category 1B of Regulation (EC) 790/2009, as a result of being included in Part 3 of Annex VI of the regulation 1272/2008 on Classification, Labelling and Packaging (CLP) of substances and mixtures.
+In the European Union, sodium perborate, like most other inorganic boron compounds, was classified as "carcinogenic, mutagenic, or toxic for reproduction" (CMR), category 1B of Regulation (EC) 790/2009, as a result of being included in Part 3 of Annex VI of the regulation 1272/2008 on Classification, Labelling and Packaging (CLP) of substances and mixtures.
 As a result, their use has been automatically banned in cosmetic products in the EU, in any concentration, starting 1 December 2010.
 That extends to the use of perborates for tooth whitening.